-This Sweet and Spicy Pretzel Nut Snack Mix is a popular cocktail mix to make and have on hand for holiday snacking!
+This Sweet and Spicy Pretzel Nut Snack Mix is a popular cocktail party snack to make and have on hand for holiday nibbling!

 Uh-oh!
 We’ve gone through two batches of this holiday Sweet and Spicy Pretzel Nut Snack Mix already and it’s only November.